 Step 1) Pick a Base Color

-Typically I need to pack a dressy heel and a casual flat pair.
+Typically I need to pack a dressy pair of high heels and a casual flat pair.
 Then I will wear my bulkiest pair of shoes on the flight.
 In the winter that will be a pair of boots, and in the summer it will be sneakers.

 In Europe you do a TON of walking.
-For our trip to Paris I bought Adidas Pure Boost Sneakers.
+For my trip to Paris, I bought Adidas Pure Boost Sneakers.
 I like them because they are very unassuming and they are super comfortable to walk in for miles.
 These are the only sneakers I have found that are comfortable AND I can wear them with my nicer clothing without it looking weird.
-Click here for more Adidas sneaker options like these.

 Step 2) Pick a Secondary Color

 Now that you have your base color picked it’s time to figure out what to mix and match.
 So this is when I pick a secondary color.
 You will want to have the secondary color item in a variety of clothing options.
 For example, a long sleeve shirt, short sleeve shirt, a few pairs of pants, shorts, etc. Again, you just need a few pieces so you can mix and match them with your base items to create a variety of different looks.

 Example of a Capsule Wardrobe for your Suitcase

 Here’s a quick example of something similar to what I would pack for a weekend trip to see the fall foliage in the Pocono Mountains, Pennsylvania.
 My base for this trip is black and white.
 My secondary color is red.